 Try each material to find out what it feels/sounds like and if it works for you.
 To that end, this Be Valiant set is one of the best ‘slide kits’ out there.
 It has three reasonably good slides (glass, chromed steel, brass) to help you understand the relationship between material, playability, and the resulting tone.

 Plus, they have thrown in some picks, fingerpicks, thumb picks, and a carry case to sweeten the deal.
 This makes it even better for new guitarists who are experimenting with different playing styles.

 Once you get familiar with the different materials and what works best for you, return to this article and pick out a new slide that is more suited to your tastes.
 But also, these might just be all you need.

 2. Dunlop DT01 Derek Trucks Medicine Bottle Guitar Slide

 With the Dunlop Derek Trucks Signature Slide, you can experience a taste of Derek's signature tone and style.
-This medicine-bottle-style slide is fashioned after the slide Trucks has used exclusively for years.

 It’s good to mention Jim Dunlop early as it is going to be a recurring name in this roundup.
 Dunlop offers the Derek Trucks DT01 – a Coricidine bottle-shaped glass slide that is well-balanced and stylish.